mongodb/docs/source/includes/api/list-tables/create-cluster-request-body.rst

           - Cannot be used with |nvme-clusters|
           - Cannot be used with Azure clusters
           - Must be used when ``replicationSpecs`` is set

-       The size in gigabytes of the server's root volume.
-You can add capacity by increasing this number, up to a maximum possible value of ``4096`` (i.e., 4 TB).
-This value must be a positive integer.

        The minimum disk size for dedicated clusters is 10GB for |aws|
        and |gcp|, and 32GB for Azure.
 If you specify ``diskSizeGB``